KyleBlankRollins/meowzer/meowzer/ui/components/mb-color-picker/README.md

 - `mb-button` - Used for color swatch interactions
 - `mb-icon` - Can be used for additional UI elements
 - `mb-modal` - Works well with portal rendering pattern

-## Credits

-Replaces Shoelace's `sl-color-picker` component with a custom implementation.